somecallmejosh/joshua-briley-site/site/content/_index.md

 ---
 title: I code.
 I drum.
 I travel.
-I appreciate stuff.
+I live.
 subtitle: >-
   This blog is mostly a journal for me to refer back to things I want to find later.
 Feel free to hang out see what I'm up to, if that's your thing.